fjdu/rac-2d/README.md

   a_disk_iter_params%calc_zetaXray_from_Ncol        = .false.  !
 Whether to calculate X-ray ionization rate based on the column density from each location towards the star
   !
   a_disk_iter_params%rescale_ngas_2_rhodust         = .true.  !
-If true, the gas density is a simple scaling of the dust density a_disk_iter_params%max_num_of_cells               = 10000  !
+If true, the gas density is a simple scaling of the dust density a_disk_iter_params%dust2gas_mass_ratio_deflt      = 1.0D-2  !
+Dust-to-gas mass ratio used for calculating the gas density from the dust density using simple scaling a_disk_iter_params%max_num_of_cells               = 10000  !
 Maximum number of grid cells ! a_disk_iter_params%deplete_oxygen_carbon          = .true.  !
 If true, will deplete oxygen and carbon